garrandall/popular-music-data/tracks/all-those-lies-glenn-frey.md

 There's some bad wheels in motion, try'n' to run us down Spreadin' dirty lies in this dirty little town
-Ooh baby, you know I wouldn't dare
+Ohbaby, you know I wouldn't dare
 You know how much I love you.
 You know how much I care

 All those lies: I hope I can remember